amanpri/rock-and-mine-problem/README.md

 # rock-and-mine-problem
-deep learning neural network basics implementation using tensorflow import the modules read the data set
+deep learning neural network basics implementation using tensorflow
+# steps used
+/nimport the modules
+/nread the data set
 Inspect the shape of training and testing define the model
 Define the weights and biases for each layer of the model